nre226/GroupMe-Bot/README.md

 * /r #d# will roll a number of dice between 1 and 99 (first #) and a side count of between 1 and 9999 (second #), support for addition and subtraction my come in the future
 * /help will link you here... hi.
 An inline solution for commands will be developed in the future
 * /rollCharacter will output stats for a new Island character
+* /Hassan will give a random quote from the bartender
+* /Hassan? will give a Yes, No, Maybe response
 * /good bot will tell him he is doing a good job
 * /shrug will produce the classic `¯\_(ツ)_/¯`